akmalnawfer/3p-noon-daily-standup/README.md

 # 3P Daily Updates
-26th Aug 2022
+29th Aug 2022

 ## Gurpreet
-HB: working on antd charts => N/A (check with Akmal on any tasks)
+HB: N/A => Pending review for charct conversion (blocked on Akmal), open for tasks

 ## Kuldeep
-HB: working W/ Gurpreet on Ant Chart migration => Continuing on ant chart migration
+HB: Continuing on ant chart migration => PR shared for ant chart migration, looking into UI bugs [access mgmt] shared by QA

 ## Chandrama
-Magic: INL module suggestions by Inham => Pending review (in the meantime double check all the comments/CRs from Inhamul)
+Magic: Pending review (in the meantime double check all the comments/CRs from Inhamul) => CR review done, working on pop-confirm enable/disable INL rule

 Flash: N/A

 ## Praveen
-Flash: PX to REM conversion done => Continuing on CRs for PX to REM conversion
+Flash: Continuing on CRs for PX to REM conversion => Open for tasks (minor UI changes for pop-confirm + add new rule)

 Magic: N/A

 ## Himanshu
-Magic: Clear the backlog tickets for Magic => Export done (review pending from Rohit/Ankit)
+Magic: Export done => Backlog tickets (followup with Rohit for PR)

-HB: User listing filter => User listing + filter done (+ export done), focusing on group listing filter + export (and RnD for Group Access API)
+HB: User listing + filter done, focusing on group listing filter + export => Working on group access API (pending connect with Ankit)

 InstaHelp: N/A